godot-dimensions/g4mf/specification/parts/material.md

 ### Per Vertex

-The `"perVertex"` property is an integer index that references an accessor containing the per-vertex data for this channel, such as colors.
+The `"perVertex"` property is an integer index that references an accessor containing the per-vertex-instance data for this channel, such as colors.
 If not defined, the channel does not have per-vertex data.

 This is a reference to an accessor in the G4MF file's document-level `"accessors"` array.
 The accessor MUST have a floating-point primitive type, and values are usually on a range of 0.0 to 1.0.
-If defined, the amount of per-vertex data MUST match or exceed the amount of vertices in all parent meshes of all mesh surfaces that use this material.
+If defined, the amount of per-vertex data MUST match or exceed the amount of vertex instances in all mesh surfaces that use this material.

-Note that per-vertex data applies directly to the vertices of the mesh, sampled together with the vertices whenever referenced by index, such as in a mesh's cells accessor or edges accessor.
-This means that if a mesh has multiple surfaces using per-vertex data, large amounts of data in that accessor may be unused in each surface.
-To avoid wasting memory, multiple materials can use the same per-vertex data, each pointing to the same accessor.
-Often, only some channels need to share per-vertex data, such as the `"normal"` channel.
-Alternatively, per-cell data, per-edge data, or a cell texture may be used instead.
-Alternatively, consider merging the surfaces together into a single surface.
-If different surfaces are required, and each needs different per-vertex data, consider splitting the mesh into multiple meshes.
+Per vertex data applies to a surface's vertex instances, which depend on the surface's `"cells"` and `"edges"` properties.
+See [G4MF Mesh Surface Vertex Instances](mesh.md#vertex-instances) for more information on how vertex instances are defined.

-### Cell Texture Map
+### Texture Map

-The `"cellTextureMap"` property is an integer index that references an accessor containing the per-cell texture map data for this channel.
+The `"textureMap"` property is an integer index that references an accessor containing the per-cell texture map data for this channel.
 If not defined, the channel does not have per-cell texture maps.

-A texture map, also known as a UV map, UVW map, or texture coordinate map, is a mapping from the indices of the cell vertices to the texture coordinates.
+A texture map, also known as a UV map, UVW map, or texture coordinate map, is a mapping from the indices of the vertex instances to the texture coordinates.
+Per vertex data applies to a surface's vertex instances, which depend on the surface's `"cells"` and `"edges"` properties.
+See [G4MF Mesh Surface Vertex Instances](mesh.md#vertex-instances) for more information on how vertex instances are defined.

 The texture coordinates are usually on a range of 0.0 to 1.0.
 For 3D meshes, the texture coordinates usually refer to a 2D texture.
 For 4D meshes, the texture coordinates usually refer to a 3D texture.
 However, any dimension of texture coordinates is allowed.
-A 4D mesh may use a 2D texture, though this is not very useful because it will look untextured from certain angles, or a 4D texture, mapping the 4D vertices in the same dimension as the texture coordinates.
-This property is intended to be used together with the `"cellTexture"` property, but may be used without it, such as when defining a texture map for an untextured surface.
+A 4D mesh may use a 2D texture, though this is discouraged and not very useful because it will look untextured from certain angles, or a 4D texture, mapping the 4D vertices in the same dimension as the texture coordinates.
+This property is intended to be used together with the `"texture"` property, but may be used without it, such as when defining a texture map for an untextured surface.

 This is a reference to an accessor in the G4MF file's document-level `"accessors"` array.
 The accessor MUST have a floating-point primitive type.
-The accessor MUST have its vector size set to the dimension of the texture space, which may be `cellTexture` or defined by an extension.
-The amount of vector elements in the accessor MUST match or exceed the amount of primitive numbers in the cells array of all mesh surfaces that use this channel.
+The accessor MUST have its `"vectorSize"` set to the dimension of the texture space, which is the same as the dimension of `texture` if defined.
+For example, a 4D mesh with a 3D texture would have a texture map accessor with a `"vectorSize"` of `3`.
+The amount of vector elements in the accessor MUST match or exceed the amount of vertex instances of all mesh surfaces that use this channel.
+For example, a 4D mesh with 10 tetrahedral cells needs at least 40 vector elements in the texture map accessor; with 3D texture coordinates, that means at least 120 numbers in the accessor.

-### Cell Texture
+### Texture

-The `"cellTexture"` property is an integer index that references a texture used by the texture map.
-If not defined, the channel does not have a cell texture.
+The `"texture"` property is an integer index that references a texture used by the texture map.
+If not defined, the channel does not have a texture.

 Usually, a texture's dimension is 1 dimension less than the dimension of the mesh.
 For 3D meshes, the texture is usually a 2D texture.
 For 4D meshes, the texture is usually a 3D texture.
 However, any dimension of texture is allowed.
 A 4D mesh may use a 2D texture, though this is not very useful because it will look untextured from certain angles.
 Alternatively, a 4D mesh may use a 4D texture, mapping the 4D vertices in the same dimension as the texture coordinates.

-This property is intended to be used together with the `"cellTextureMap"` property, but may be used without it.
-In the case of using a 4D texture on a 4D mesh, the mesh's local vertex positions are directly used as texture coordinates, and the `"cellTextureMap"` property is not required.
+This property is intended to be used together with the `"textureMap"` property, but may be used without it.
+In the case of using a 4D texture on a 4D mesh, the mesh's local vertex positions are directly used as texture coordinates, and the `"textureMap"` property is not required.

 This is a reference to a texture defined in the G4MF document-level `"textures"` array.
 The texture MUST be defined in the same file as the material.
 If not defined, the channel does not have a texture, but a texture map may still be defined and used by extensions.